Laguna del Maule (volcano): Local

 The Campanario Formation is 15.3 to 7 million years old and forms much of the basement in the Laguna del Maule area; this geological formation contains andesitic-dacitic ignimbrites (Note: Ignimbrites are solidified tuffs that consist of fragments of crystals and rocks, encased within glass shards.) and tuffs with later dacitic dykes that were emplaced 3.6–2.0 million years ago.
 An older unit, of Jurassic–Cretaceous age, crops out northwest of the volcanic field.
 Other units include an Oligocene–Miocene group of lacustrine and fluvial formations named Cura-Mallín, and another intermediary formation named Trapa-Trapa, which is of volcanic origin and between 19 and 10 million years old.
 Remnants of Quaternary ignimbrites and Pliocene, early Quaternary volcanic centres, are also found around the field; they form the Cola del Zorro Formation, which is partly covered by the eruption products of Laguna del Maule.
 Glacial tills occur at the volcanic field.

-There are several faults in the volcanic field, such as the Laguna Fea and Troncoso Faults in the southwest sector and Los Condores in the northwestern part.
+There are several faults in the volcanic field, such as the Laguna Fea and Troncoso Faults in the southwest sector and Los Condores (also known as Río Maule)in the northwestern part.
 The Laguna Fea fault is a west-northwest trending normal fault that was identified during seismic surveys.
-The inactive Troncoso is alternatively described as a strike-slip or normal fault; (Note: A normal fault is an usually steep fault where the hanging wall is moving downward with respect to the footwall.) it runs along the Cajón Troncoso valley and separates distinct regimes of tectonic and volcanic activity within the Laguna del Maule volcanic field.
+The inactive Troncoso is alternatively described as a strike-slip or normal fault; (Note: A normal fault is an usually steep fault where the hanging wall is moving downward with respect to the footwall.) it runs along the Cajón Troncoso valley and separates distinct regimes of tectonic and volcanic activity within the Laguna del Maule volcanic field: They appear to delimit areas of magma accumulation underground.
 Faults have been imaged in lake sediments.
 Other north–south cutting faults are found within the Campanario Formation and the tectonic Las Loicas Trough is associated with Laguna del Maule and passes southeast of it.
 Some faults at Laguna del Maule may be linked to the northern termination of the Liquiñe-Ofqui Fault Zone, while others may relate to large-scale lineaments that cross the Andes.